Automorphisms and isogeny graphs of abelian varieties, with applications to the superspecial Richelot isogeny graph: Introduction

 But so far, the efficiency and security of these algorithms is conjectural---even speculative---because of a lack of information on combinatorial properties of supersingular isogeny graphs in higher dimension, such as their connectedness, their diameter, and their expansion constants.
 For example, the hash functions typically depend on the rapid convergence of random walks to the uniform distribution on the isogeny graph; but while this is well-known for the elliptic case, it is not yet well-understood even in \(g = 2\).
 Indeed, even the connectedness of the superspecial graph for \(g = 2\) has only recently been proven by Jordan and Zaytman~\cite{2020/Jordan--Zaytman}.

 Our ultimate aim is a deeper understanding of the combinatorial and spectral properties of the superspecial graph, such as its diameter and the limit distribution of random walks.
-In this article we give some general theoretical results, but our experimental results are focused on the \emph{Richelot isogeny graph}: that is, the case \(g = 2\) and \(\ell = 2\).
+In this article we give some theoretical results on general superspecial graphs, and experimental results focused on the \emph{Richelot isogeny graph}: that is, the graph formed by \((2,2)\)-isogenies of \(2\)-dimensional PPAVs.
 Richelot isogeny graphs are the most amenable to explicit computation (apart from elliptic graphs), and already exhibit a particularly rich structure.

-After recalling basic results in~\S\ref{sec:basics}, we explore the impact of automorphisms of PPAVs on edge weights in the isogeny graph for general \(g\) and \(\ell\) in~\S\ref{sec:automorphisms}.
+After recalling basic results in~\S\ref{sec:basics}, we explore the impact of automorphisms of \(g\)-dimensional PPAVs on edge weights in the \((\ell,\ldots,\ell)\)-isogeny graph for general \(g\) and \(\ell\) in~\S\ref{sec:automorphisms}.
 Automorphisms are a complicating factor that can almost be ignored in elliptic isogeny graphs, since only two vertices (corresponding to \(j\)-invariants 0 and 1728) have automorphisms other than \(\pm1\).
 In higher dimensions, however, extra automorphisms are much more than an isolated corner-case: every general product PPAV \(\mathcal{A}\times\mathcal{B}\) has an involution \([1]_{\mathcal{A}}\times[-1]_\mathcal{B}\) which may induce nontrivial weights in the isogeny graph, and entire families of simple PPAVs can come equipped with extra automorphisms, as we will see in~\S\ref{sec:ppas} for dimension \(g = 2\).
 The \emph{ratio principle} proven in Lemma~\ref{lemma:key}, which relates automorphism groups of \((\ell,\ldots,\ell)\)-isogenous PPAVs with the weights of the directed edges between them in the isogeny graph, is an essential tool for our later investigations.

 We consider the spectral and statistical properties of isogeny graphs, still in the most general setting, in~\S\ref{sec:random-walks}.
-Here we prove results which, combined with an understanding of the automorphism groups of vertices, allow us to compute stationary distributions for random walks in the superspecial isogeny graph---and also in interesting subgraphs of the superspecial graph, such as the Jacobian subgraph.
-After stating general theoretical bounds on eigenvalues, we give experimental data for diameters and second eigenvalues of superspecial Richelot isogeny graphs (and Jacobian subgraphs) for \(17 \le p \le 601\).
+Here we prove results which, combined with an understanding of the automorphism groups of vertices, allow us to state general theoretical bounds on eigenvalues, and compute stationary distributions for random walks in the superspecial isogeny graph---and also in interesting subgraphs of the superspecial graph, such as the Jacobian subgraph.